vladyslavgusakovskiy/azure_task_12_deploy_app_with_vm_extention/README.md

 ## Requirements

-In this task, you will need to write and run a Powershell script, which deploys a virtual machines and uses custom script VM extention to deploy a web app:
+In this task, you will need to write and run a Powershell script, which deploys virtual machines and uses a custom script VM extension to deploy a web app:

 1. Write your script code to the file `task.ps1` in this repository:

-    - In script, you should assume that you are already logged in to Azure and using correct subscription (don't use commands 'Connect-AzAccount' and 'Set-AzContext', if needed — just run them on your computer before running the script).
+    - In the script, you should assume that you are already logged in to Azure and using the correct subscription (don't use commands 'Connect-AzAccount' and 'Set-AzContext', if needed — just run them on your computer before running the script).

-    - Script already have code, which deploys a VM.
-Update the code so it will deploy a web app from this repo using a custom script VM extention.
+    The script already has code that deploys a VM.
+Update the code so it will deploy a web app from this repo using a custom script VM extension.

-    - To deploy an extention, use [Set-AzVMExtention](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/features-linux?tabs=azure-powershell#azure-powershell-1) comandlet.
+    - To deploy an extension, use [Set-AzVMExtention](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/features-linux?tabs=azure-powershell#azure-powershell-1) commanded.

     - Extention should run a script `install-app.sh`, which should be loaded from your fork of this repo.
-In your for, the script will be available by the URL: `https://raw.githubusercontent.com/<your-github-username>/azure_task_12_deploy_app_with_vm_extention/main/install-app.sh`
+In your form, the script will be available by the URL: `https://raw.githubusercontent.com/<your-github-username>/azure_task_12_deploy_app_with_vm_extention/main/install-app.sh`

-    - Make sure to review and update script `install-app.sh` — it should clone your fork of this repo to the VM.
-Take a note, that as `install-app.sh` will be downloaded by your VM from the GitHub, you need to commit and push changes to it before running the Powershell code which deploys the extention.
+    - Make sure to review and update the script `install-app.sh`—it should clone your fork of this repo to the VM.
+Take note that as `install-app.sh` will be downloaded by your VM from GitHub, you need to commit and push changes to it before running the Powershell code that deploys the extension.

-2. When script is ready, run it to deploy resources to your subcription.
-Make sure that script is working without errors, and that application is available on port 8080 after you run the script.
-To verify that web application is running, open in a web browser the following URL: `http://<your-public-ip-DNS-name>:8080`.
+2. When the script is ready, run it to deploy resources to your subscription.
+Ensure that the script is working without errors and that the application is available on port 8080 after running the script.
+To verify that the web application is running, open in a web browser the following URL: `http://<your-public-ip-DNS-name>:8080`.

 3. Run artifacts generation script `scripts/generate-artifacts.ps1`.

 4. Test yourself using the script `scripts/validate-artifacts.ps1`.

-5. Make sure that changes to both `task.ps1` and `result.json` are commited to the repo, and sumbit the solution for a review.
+5. Make sure that changes to both `task.ps1` and `result.json` are committed to the repo, and submit the solution for review.

-6. When solution is validated, delete resources you deployed with the powershell script — you won't need them for the next tasks.
+6. When the solution is validated, delete the resources you deployed with the Powershell script — you won't need them for the next tasks.

 ## How to complete tasks in this module

 Tasks in this module are relying on 2 PowerShell scripts:

 - `scripts/generate-artifacts.ps1` generates the task “artifacts” and uploads them to cloud storage.
-An “artifacts” is evidence of a task you completed.
-Each task will have its own script, which will gather the required artifacts.
+An “artifact” is evidence of a task you completed.
+Each task will have its own script to gather the required artifacts.
 The script also adds a link to the generated artifact in the `artifacts.json` file in this repository — make sure to commit changes to this file after you run the script.
 - `scripts/validate-artifacts.ps1` validates the artifacts generated by the first script.
 It loads information about the task artifacts from the `artifacts.json` file.

 Here is how to complete tasks in this module: